 - Eye drops

 In most cases, open angle glaucoma can be treated with eye drops taken once or twice daily.
 These drops help lower the eye pressure and reduce the risk of further vision loss.
 Sometimes more than one drop is needed.
 If drops do not adequately control eye pressure, laser or surgery may be needed.
 There are many types of glaucoma drops:

 - Alpha agonists: Reduces the production of fluid in the eye.
 Drugs include Alphagan P (brimonidine tartrate) and Iopidine (apraclonidine hydrochloride).

 - Beta-blockers: Reduces the production of fluid in the eye.
 Drugs include Betimol (timolol), Timoptic XE (timolol maleate), and Betoptic S (betaxolol hydrochloride).

 - Prostaglandin/prostamide analogues: Improves the outflow of fluid.
 Drugs include Travatan (travoprost), Lumigan (bimatoprost) and Xalatan (latanoprost).

 - Carbonic anhydrase inhibitors: Reduces the production of fluid in the eye.
 Drugs include Trusopt (dorzolamide) and Azopt (brinzolamide)

 - Cholinergic agonists (Pilocarpine): Improves the outflow of fluid from the eye.

 - Combination drops: Some of the above drops are combined together to lower eye pressure.
-Drugs include Combigan (brimonidine and timolol), Cosopt (dorzolamide and timolol), and Simbrinza (brimonidine and brinzolamide) and Roclatan (netarsudil and latanoprost).
+Drugs include Combigan (brimonidine and timolol), Cosopt (dorzolamide and timolol), Simbrinza (brimonidine and brinzolamide) and Roclatan (netarsudil and latanoprost).

 - Minimally invasive laser procedures